AlirezaBabaeiuky/Control-Scalarized_GOA_Tunning/README.md

 Maximum iteration considered for this Scalarized-Genetic_/algorithm-Optimization is: 100 Obviously larger numbers lead to more computational costs.
 Best approach is to do several trial-errors to find the best achievable PID control gains, then feed 30% below and above such numbers as Variable limits to the Genetic optimization algorithm to find the best in between.
 Among different selections of Genetic algorithms, I have adopted Tournament type.
 GA selection approach is to select the TWO parents to start off with.
+Multi-objective (performance index) is to minimize the steady-state offset and minimize the maximum peak overshoot.
+But minimizing both these indices is a conflicting goal (usually, increasing Ki address offset but to the cost of increased overshoot).
+Results found by the Genetic Algorithm Optimization are: Best.Solution []; %[Kp Ki, Kd];